 Grandpa loved to read, and he especially loved junior story books.
 He and Grandma would go to Goodwill and he’d hunt through all their books, often loaning me some of them to read.
 It’s funny, how after many years, I can still picture this scene vividly – as if it were only yesterday.

-My grandparents have had such a huge impact on my life.
+My grandparents had such a huge impact on my life.
 My grandpa retired from being a minister about the same time I was born.
 But his passion for God’s work continued many years after that.
-While living in the southern United States during World War II, some townsfolk found out that he, (the pastor) was German, they put a price on his head accusing him of being a German spy!
+The role of grandparents in my life was incredible as they were consistent in their love and care for us, listening to our stories and encouraging us in our pursuits.
+One of the most important reasons why grandparents are important to grandchildren is that they can love from a different angle.

 When her children were young, Grandma received a letter edged in black telling her that “months before” her father had died in Germany.
 She had never been able to see him again since leaving home at the age of seventeen.